Introduction

 reMarkable Cloud

 Privacy is very important to me.
-Not that I have any great secrets, I just don't like the feeling of somebody (or thousands of somebodies) watching everything I do over my shoulder, especially when they are using that information against me by targeting ads.
+Not that I have any great secrets, I just don't like the feeling of somebody (or thousands of somebodies) watching everything I do over my shoulder, especially when they are using that information against me (by targeting ads, training AI models, or whatever else they do with it, without my permission or knowledge).

 reMarkable has pretty much designed the tablet's software to keep everything synchronized to their "cloud", which is hosted on Google's "cloud" in Europe.